Skip to main content

 Led by expert facilitators from the Council on Undergraduate Research (CUR), this year’s sessions will ignite innovation and collaboration through:

-✅ Learn the power of tiered and peer mentoring—from student-to-student to faculty-to-faculty relationships.
+✅ Learning the power of tiered and peer mentoring—from student-to-student to faculty-to-faculty relationships.

-✅ Discover proven methods to foster inclusion of diverse populations in research mentoring.
+✅ Discovering proven methods to foster inclusion of diverse populations in research mentoring.

-✅ Create actionable SMART plans to promote sustained growth, equity, and excellence in mentorship and research.
+✅ Creating actionable SMART plans to promote sustained growth, equity, and excellence in mentorship and research.

 Whether you’re looking to grow your impact, expand your network, or shape the future of STEM, MI2025 is your launchpad.
 Let’s build, inspire, and lead—together!